deepamarti/streamlitdeploy/README.md

 1. Download and check all dependencies listed above including streamlit (https://docs.streamlit.io/library/get-started/installation).
 2. Run the command "streamlit run app.py"
 3. Drag and drop an image into the indicated area and click classify.
+For your convinience, we have added an image called "myTomato.jpeg" for testing.
 4. Scroll below the image to see the results of the model.